MaximevdHeijden/PNM-RFB-electrode/README.md

             git clone https://github.com/PMEAL/OpenPNM

-      •	Enter the root folder of openPNM by using the "cd OpenPNM" command.\
+      •	Enter the root folder of openPNM by using the command:

+            cd OpenPNM

+        •	Switch to version 3.0.0 of OpenPNM using:

+            git checkout v3.0.0

+      •	Enter the following commands to install the openpnm dependencies:

+            pip install -r requirements.txt

       •	Enter the following command and note the space between the dot and e is not a typo:

-            pip install --no-deps -e .

-      •	Enter the following commands to install the openpnm dependencies:

-            conda install --file requirements/conda.txt -c conda-forge
             pip install -e .

-      •	Switch to version 3.0.0 of OpenPNM using:

-            git checkout v3.0.0

 4. You can now run the OpenPNM code files.
 It could be that you get errors due to missing software packages, the most common ones are discussed below:\
       •	You need to install some dependencies, which can be found in this repository and need to be copied in your OpenPNM folder.
 The dependencies can be installed using for example pip by entering the following command in AnacondaPrompt: